chalverson/wowjavaapi/README.markdown

 This is a Java implementation of the Blizzard World of Warcraft API published at [http://blizzard.github.com/api-wow-docs/](http://blizzard.github.com/api-wow-docs/).

 This API follows the DAO pattern for access to the API.
-It uses simple POJOs for entity modelling.
+It uses simple Java Beans for entity modelling.

 There are a number of Junit tests that test the parsing of the resulting JSON.
 In order to run the tests, you will need the [http://mockito.org/](Mockito) mock library.
 This is not needed to use the API, just for testing.
 Anything in the test hierarchy is not needed to use the API.
 It includes pre-generated JSON responses from the API to speed up testing and to just test the JSON parsing and not require a network connection to run the tests.
+In other words, we just assume the network reading code works as expected (it's pretty simple, so it should always work and throw the correct exception if it doesn't).

 Dependencies
 ============